 Who determines the parties’ relative fault in a Nevada personal injury lawsuit?

 If a personal injury lawsuit goes to trial, the jury will determine each party’s respective fault for causing an accident.
 This will be based on the facts that the lawyers present at that trial.
 The trial judge will issue instructions that guide the jurors to establish relative fault.
-A savvy Las Vegas personal injury attorney will monitor all aspects of the trial evidence and the jury instructions to present the strongest case to assign the majority or all of the fault to the defendant.
+A savvy personal injury attorney in Las Vegas will monitor all aspects of the trial evidence and the jury instructions to present the strongest case to assign the majority or all of the fault to the defendant.

 What happens if more than two parties were involved in the accident?